lellky/howto-magic-mirror/README.md

 ## First version (2019)

-I had already bought a 30,5x61 cm (12"x24") acrylic mirror on Amazon.
+This project started in 2017, and I had already bought a 30,5x61 cm (12"x24") acrylic mirror on Amazon.

 Since my mirror is way bigger than my 15,6" panel I bought a piece of black paper as large as the mirror and made a cut-out for the panel.
 If this is not done you can see through the part of the mirror which does not have the panel